-Xinja was granted a restricted banking licence last year and is currently working towards its full licence but already has 25,000 people signed up to receive a bank account once that comes in.
+Xinja was granted a restricted banking licence last year and is currently working toward its full licence but already has 25,000 people signed up to receive a bank account once that comes in.

-Xinja Bank chief executive officer and founder Eric Wilson said that millennial customers were currently frustrated that banking was the same for them as it was for their parents.
+Xinja bank chief executive and founder Eric Wilson said that millennial customers were currently frustrated that banking was the same for them as it was for their parents.

-“Our technology – and more importantly our overall customer experience - is changing that.
+“Our technology – and more importantly our overall customer experience – is changing that,” said Mr Wilson.

-“It is about ensuring we deliver the best possible banking to our customers, and that our systems are robust, secure and minimise friction,” said Mr Wilson.
+“It is about ensuring we deliver the best possible banking to our customers, and that our systems are robust, secure and minimise friction.”

 Xinja has an advantage over the traditional banks as it was not building up on legacy IT systems and could utilise the best technology said Mr Wilson.